 What is long-term care?

-no longer perform such basic activities of daily life as bathing,
+perform such basic activities of daily life as bathing, dressing, and eating.

 Neither Medicare nor other traditional health insurance cover most of these long-term care services.

 This Oregon data comes from the Genworth 2012 Cost of Care Survey.
 These are yearly, mid-point costs.

 - Private room in an assisted living facility: $46,200

 - Home health aide (44 hours a week): $48,048

 - Homemaker services (44 hours a week): $45,760

 Long-term care insurance